pozengineer/landscapeApp/README.md

 git clone https://github.com/pozengineer/landscapeApp.git

-In the terminal type in the command npm rpm start: To run the server.js file
+In the terminal type in the command npm start: To run the server.js file

 This application was built using:
 - HTML: HyperText Markup Language that allows the developer to describe pages